Snow-capped Himalayan peaks above green forested valleys in Sikkim

 Phagshapa

-Pork belly slow-cooked with radish and dried chillies.
-Rich, fatty, slightly bitter from the radish.
+A traditional Sikkimese slow-cook with radish and dried chillies.
+Rich, deeply flavoured, slightly bitter from the radish.
 Best at family-run places, not tourist restaurants.

 Churpi soup